When we got up this morning, I was pleasantly surprised by temps just

 |

-On the gravel and cobble banks of the Buffalo River near the mouth of
+On the gravel/cobble banks of the Buffalo River near the mouth of

-Beech Creek I see a bunch of people whooping
+Beech Creek are a bunch of folks whooping

-it up in the water on the other side just downstream, I find an old log
+it up in the water just downstream, I find a log

-Trail ends at the Old River Trail, here I turn left following the Buffalo
+Trail ends at Old River Trail, here I turn left following the Buffalo

 upstream.
 The first thing I notice down

-here in the river floodplain is the encroaching grass and weeds trying to choke
+here in the floodplain is encroaching grass and weeds trying to choke

-hundred yards of this is a rock cairn at an intersection, the end and
+hundred yards is a rock cairn at an intersection, the end and

 bottom of the Goat Trail.